 Shave head.: May want to go to a barber who does shaves.
 They will usually do it at hospital tho.
 May not need to shave entire head.
 Discuss with your team. ...Read more

 "tumor" literally translates as "mass", so even a fresh bruise could be called a "tumor".
 Doctors use the term "neoplasm" (tranlates literally as new growth) to describe tumors that are abnormal growths of cells.
 These may be benign or malignant; "malignant" = cancer.
 In everyday usage, we use "tumor" ...Read more

-- Talk to a doctor live online for free
+- Talk to a doctor online

-- How can you tell the difference between a stress fracture and tendonitis?
+- How can you tell the difference between an ovarian cyst and ectopic pregnancy?

 - How do you tell the difference between a wisdom tooth or dental abscess?

-- How do i tell the difference between thrush and a symptom of measles?
+- How do you tell the difference between asthma and being out of shape?

-- Can you tell the difference between a cyst and ectopic pregnancy?
+- Do you tell the difference between eczema and fungus?

-- How can you tell the difference between a second degree and third degree burn?
+- How do you tell the difference between a sprain or a break?